maptiler/leaflet-maptilersdk/README.md

 import './style.css';
 ```

-Then, in the Vite vanilla app, we would have to do exactely like in regular vanilla JS:
+Then, in the Vite vanilla app, we would have to do exactly like in regular vanilla JS:
 ```js
 // Center the map on Manhattan, zoom level 13 const map = L.map("map").setView([40.7468, -73.98775], 13);